maxcold/podio-puzzle/README.md

     cd podio-puzzle
     make python-server

-python SimpleHTTPServe will start in 8000
+python SimpleHTTPServe will start on 8000

 than in browser: http://localhost:8000/production/desktop.bundles/index/index.html